-Dan Mitchell joined the St. Matthew’s staff as Music Director on 8/16/98, and continued in that position until the spring of 2018, when Kyle Osborne joined the staff at St. Matthew’s as Director of Music.
-Kyle directs the Sanctuary Choir and has overall responsibility for the coordination of all service music and other music programs for the parish.
+Dan Mitchell joined the St. Matthew’s staff as Music Director on 8/16/98, and continued in that position until the spring of 2018, when Kyle Osborne joined the staff at St. Matthew’s as Director of Music, and served in that capacity until August of 2021.
+In October of of that year Matthew Edwards joined the St. Matthew’s staff as Organist and Choir Director.
+Matthew directs the Sanctuary Choir and has overall responsibility for the coordination of all service music and other music programs for the parish.

 St. Matthew’s first youth minister was Jeff Tait, who served in that capacity between July of 1996 and May of 2002.
 On June 1, 2003, St. Matthew’s called Sally Ulrey as full-time youth minister for the parish.
 Fourteen youth (middle and high school) came to the first youth group meeting held after Sally’s arrival in 2003, and the youth group grew substantially during her tenure.
 Sally departed St. Matthew’s in 2017 for a position at the Diocese of Atlanta.
-Our youth ministry continues under the direction of our Associate Rector, Fr.
-Tommy Matthew’s, who was called in 2018.
+Our youth ministry continued under the direction of our Associate Rector, Fr.
+Tommy Matthew’s, who served from 2018-2021.

 In July 2005, Rev. Dr. Brad Smith was called as Associate Rector of St. Matthew’s.
 Fr.
 Brad served the parish until November 2009, when he was called as Rector of a parish in NC.
 Fr.
-Tommy Matthews is currently our associate rector.
+Tommy Matthews served as associate rector until 2021.

 A search committee was formed and called Reverend Canon Elizabeth Hendrick to serve as rector.
-She celebrated her first Eucharist at St. Matthew’s on Sunday, December 14, 2014, and retired in January, 2021.
+She celebrated her first Eucharist at St. Matthew’s on Sunday, December 14, 2014, and retired in January 2021.
 During her time as rector, St. Matthew’s celebrated its 40th year of active ministry as a worshiping community in Snellville.
-The parish is currently in the process of calling an interim rector while a search committee is formed to call a new rector.
+The parish called Rev. Dr Pat Miller as interim rector in 2021 while a nominating committee works to call a new rector.